7 Proven Haritaki Benefits, Dosage, Side Effects & How to Use It

 However, it is often prescribed as a stand-alone treatment for specific disorders and to bring an unhealthy body back into balance.

-7 Proven Haritaki Benefits for Better Health
+7 Proven Haritaki Benefits

-1. Improved Digestion and Better Gastrointestinal Health
+1. Improved Digestion and Gastrointestinal Environment

 2. Decreases Stomach Acidity and Guards against Ulcers

-3. Natural Weight Loss and Detoxification
+3. Natural Weight Loss and Elimination

-Whilst this is hard to confirm with research, many people who use Haritaki capsules like these regularly report an energizing effect when they take it.
+Whilst this is hard to confirm with research, many people in online forums who use organic capsules like these regularly report an energizing effect when they take it.

-4. Antioxidant and Antibacterial Protection
+5. Antioxidant and Antibacterial Protection

 6. Mouth Ulcers and Lung Disorders

-Once cooled, it is swirled around the mouth several times a day to quickly alleviate ulcers.
+Once cooled, it is swirled around the mouth several times a day to quickly alleviate mouth ulcers.
 It is also believed to help prevent dental decay if used regularly.